Olomouc Half Marathon

 The Olomouc Half Marathon is an annual half marathon race which takes place in June in Olomouc, Czech Republic.
 Known as the Mattoni Olomouc Half Marathon, it is a part of RunCzech running circuit.
 In 2013, it was awarded IAAF Silver Label Road Race status.

 The course circumvents in two large loops city centre of Olomouc.
-The first edition of the event was held in 2010.
+The first edition of the event was held on June 19, 2010.
 In 2013, about 3 500 runners participated in the race.